-Boosted by chart-topping national appetites for Pinot Noir, Meiomi is now a wildly popular label with its fair share of detractors.
-Love it or hate it, you should know about it.
-Here are nine things to learn about the Central Coast’s Meiomi Wines.
+Boosted by sustained demand and a healthy national appetite for Pinot Noir, Meiomi is now a wildly popular label.
+Here are 10 things to learn about the California Coast’s Meiomi Wines.

-According to Wagner, Meiomi means “coastal” in Wappo, the language spoken by the indigenous people of Northern California.
+According to founder Joe Wagner, Meiomi means “coastal” in Wappo, the language spoken by the indigenous people of Northern California.
 Wappo is also the name of their tribe.

-Meiomi was born from Belle Glos, a single-vineyard Pinot Noir label named for his grandmother, Lorna Belle Glose.
+Meiomi was born from Belle Glos, a single-vineyard Pinot Noir label owned by Wagner and named for his grandmother, Lorna Belle Glos.
+Wagner was so impressed with the quality of the wine that he sought to expand the family’s Pinot Noir offerings, and Meiomi was born.
 Today, Belle Glos Clark and Telephone Pinot Noir retails for $50 a bottle and rakes in top rankings.

-On the one hand, Wagner created a label that is accessible and reliable.
+Wagner created a label that is accessible and reliable.
 It offers bright, berry-rich sweetness, which Americans historically love, plus balance and food-friendliness.
-That said, Wagner happened to bottle an affordable California Pinot Noir at exactly the time when everyone in America wanted affordable California Pinot Noirs.
+That said, Wagner happened to bottle an affordable California Pinot Noir at exactly the time the market demanded it, when sales jumped 18 percent after 2004.

 “Sideways,” the 2004 film set in Santa Ynez Valley’s rolling hills, made California Pinot Noir a national obsession.
 Meiomi launched in 2006 and sold 90,000 cases by 2010.
 By 2016, Meiomi was producing approximately 700,000 cases annually, and the label passed the million case mark in 2017.